chitianhao/ts-arg-parse/ArgParser.en.rst

       Add a global_usage for :code:`help_message()`.
 Example: `traffic_blabla [--SWITCH [ARG]]`.

+   .. function:: void set_default_command(std::string const &cmd)

+      Set a default command to the parser.
+This method should be called after the adding of the commands.

    .. function:: Command &require_commands()

       Make the parser require commands.
 If no command is found, output help message.
 Return The :class:`Command` instance for chained calls.

+   .. function:: void set_error(std::string e)

+      Set the user customized error message for the parser.

+   .. function:: std::string get_error() const

+      Return the error message of the parser.

 .. class:: Option